Midlife Therapy: When Success Stops Feeling Like Enough

 • 🏆➡️❓ Success or stability no longer brings the meaning it once did.
 (Achievement without fulfillment, productivity without purpose)

-From Overfunctioning to Integration
+From Overperforming to Integration

 When unconscious material becomes conscious, its grip loosens.
 What felt automatic becomes understandable.
 What felt like a character flaw is recognized as a survival adaptation.
 In that recognition, choice returns.